triton-inference-server/model_analyzer/docs/bls_quick_start.md

 **Important:** You must specify an `<output_dir>` subdirectory.
 You cannot have `output_model_repository_path` point directly to `<path-to-output-model-repo>`

-**Important:** If you already ran this earlier in the container, you can use the `override_output_model_repository: true` option to overwrite the earlier results.
+**Important:** If you already ran this earlier in the container, you can overwrite earlier results by adding the `override_output_model_repository: true` field to the YAML file.

 **Important**: All models must be in the same repository

+**Important:** [`bls`](../examples/quick-start/bls) model takes "MODEL_NAME" as one of its inputs.
+We must include "add" in the input data JSON file as "MODEL_NAME" for this example to function.
+Otherwise, Perf Analyzer will produce random data for "MODEL_NAME," resulting in failed inferences.

 Run the Model Analyzer `profile` subcommand inside the container with: